 1. Take it to a laundry mat and use a bigger machine

-Yes, you can wash a doona at a laundromat if they have a large-capacity washing machine suitable for the size of your doona.
-Make sure to follow the same washing guidelines as you would at home or based on the doona’s care label instructions.
+Yes, you can wash a doona at a laundromat if they have a large-capacity washing machine suitable for your doona.
+Make sure to follow the same washing guidelines you would at home, or as directed on the doona’s care label.

 2. Borrow a friend’s washing machine